Diversity, Equity, and Inclusion

 As a public university and institution of higher education, Maritime College must make every effort to become a safe and inclusive campus community that is anchored in respect, civility, and compassion and free from bias, discrimination, and harassment.
-While the free exchange of ideas is encouraged at Maritime College, it is important to note that bias and hate speech tears apart the substance of our College identity and deeply harms every member of the campus community.
+While the free exchange of ideas is encouraged at Maritime College, it is important to note that bias and hate speech tear apart the substance of our College identity and deeply harm every member of the campus community.

 A diverse Maritime College is a stronger and better Maritime College.
 The College is continuously striving to be a college community where diversity in all its forms is embraced and valued.
 Diversity of backgrounds, perspectives, and experiences.
 Diversity of gender, sexual orientation, race, and ethnicity.
 This collective goal cannot be achieved and the strength of the College's diversity cannot be completely realized unless the campus is fully safe and inclusive.
 Only through meaningful inclusion can the transformative power of the College's diversity be activated.